 Appwrite uses Let's Encrypt to auto-generate TLS certificates for your Appwrite instance to ensure your API traffic is appropriately encrypted.
 For Appwrite to properly generate certificates, a few conditions need to be met.

-In case you're still struggling with getting your certificate to work, check the Appwrite certificates worker log.
+If you're still struggling with your certificates, check the Appwrite certificates worker log.
 You can do that with the following command:

 Dev Environment and Localhosts